Skip to content

 • Now have your say

-The game’s longest hitters will lose 15 yards in driving distance, while club players should expect to be five yards shorter after golf’s governing bodies announced new plans to limit the how far the ball travels.
+The game’s longest hitters will lose 15 yards in driving distance, while club players should expect to be five yards shorter after golf’s governing bodies announced new plans to limit how far the ball travels.

 The R&A and USGA said their decision “aims to reduce the impact increased hitting distances have on golf’s long-term sustainability while minimising the impact on the recreational game”.